See Kodak Film Calculator Link to Measure Your Film Run Time!

 *See "Client Media Requirements" at the bottom of this page.

-the client).
+of the client).
 There is no extra charge for this courtesy if the basic guidelines are followed.
-However, Spectra
+However,

-does not provide a guarantee or warranty on transfers when using customer supplied media.
-We require fully
+Spectra does not provide a guarantee or warranty on transfers when using customer supplied media.
+We

-compatible hard drives or tapes that will allow us to complete your job in a timely manner without incurring
+require fully compatible hard drives or tapes that will allow us to complete your job in a timely manner without

-extra cost or delays.
-Saving us time saves you money, so, please be aware of the mandatory requirements
+incurring extra cost or delays.
+Saving us time saves you money, so, please be aware of the mandatory

 Client Supplied Hard Drives: Please note that we purge all files from our computer immediately after

-is available at reasonable cost and recommended as added protection of your files that may be accidentally
+service is available at reasonable cost and recommended as added protection of your files that may be

-deleted, damaged or lost in transit.
-If you wish to have your files vaulted please let us know in advance!
+accidentally deleted, damaged or lost in transit.
+If you wish to have your files vaulted please let us know in

 To avoid additional service charges (such as reformatting, etc) we require that you provide a drive filling all